A method for escaping limit cycles in training GANs: Predictive centripetal acceleration algorithm

+A natural approach for players in a differentiable zero-sum game to find a local Nash equilibrium is to use gradient-based search algorithms.
+The simplest gradient-based algorithm for solving differentiable zero-sum games is the gradient descent ascent (GDA) \cite{mescheder2017numerics, peng2020training, bailey2020finite} and its variants such as alternating gradient descent ascent (AGDA) \cite{mescheder2017numerics, peng2020training, bailey2020finite} algorithm, extra gradient algorithm (EG) \cite{korpelevich1976extragradient}, and optimistic gradient descent ascent algorithm (OGDA) \cite{daskalakis2018training}, among others.
+These types of algorithms aim to iteratively update the players' strategies based on gradients, with the goal of converging to a local Nash equilibrium.
+First, let's review the iterative formats of GDA and AGDA, where $\alpha$ is the step size parameter.

+In the following, we review a variant of EG called modified predictive method, proposed by Liang and Stokes in \cite{liang2019interaction}, which allows for simultaneous gradient updates.
+In this variant, referred to as MPM in this article, the parameters $\gamma$ and $\beta$ represent the step sizes for the prediction step and the update step, respectively.

+Clearly, in algorithm \eqref{MPM}, if $\gamma = \beta$, then MPM reduces to EG, which was proposed by Korpelevich in \cite{korpelevich1976extragradient}.
+Then, we recall a variant of OGDA called simultaneous centripetal Acceleration (Grad-SCA) and its alternating version Grad-ACA, which were proposed by Peng and Dai et al. in \cite{peng2020training}, aiming to alleviate the issue of limit cycling behavior in training GANs.
+The parameters $\alpha_1, \alpha_2, \beta_1, \beta_2$ are step size-related parameters.
+Obviously, in Grad-SCA, when the parameters $\alpha_1=\alpha_2=\beta_1=\beta_2$, Grad-SCA reduces to OGDA.

+Finally, we present an example to visually demonstrate the oscillation and limit cycle problems that exist when using GDA to solve two-player zero-sum games.
+Please refer to Figure \ref{exPPCA1} for details.

-To facilitate understanding, Let show basic intuition of centripetal acceleration of Peng et al. \cite{peng2020training} in Figure \ref{fig1}.
-Firstly, they consider the uniform circular motion.
-Let $\nabla V_t$ denote the instantaneous velocity at time $t$.
-Then the centripetal acceleration $\lim _{\delta t \rightarrow 0}\left(\nabla V_{t+\delta t}-\nabla V_{t}\right) / \delta t$ points to the origin.
-And they argue that the cyclic behavior around a Nash equilibrium might be similar to the circular motion around the origin.
-Then they think the centripetal acceleration provides a direction, along which the iterates can approach the target more quickly.
-Finally, they use $\left(\nabla V_{t+\delta t}-\nabla V_{t}\right)$, named as the approximated centripetal acceleration term, to approximate $\lim _{\delta t \rightarrow 0}\left(\nabla V_{t+\delta t}-\nabla V_{t}\right) / \delta t$, then the approximated centripetal acceleration term is applied to modified the gradient descent ascent {(GDA)}\upcite{daskalakis2018limit}.
+In response to the issue of limit cycling behavior and inspired by the work in \cite{daskalakis2018training}, Peng et al. \cite{peng2020training} proposed the SCA and ACA methods to alleviate such behavior.
+Especially, they provided an explanation of the fundamental intuition behind centripetal acceleration in \cite[Figure 1]{peng2020training}.
+First, they considered uniform circular motion, where $\nabla V_t$ represents the instantaneous velocity at time $t$.
+The centripetal acceleration $\lim_{\delta t \rightarrow 0} (\nabla V_{t+\delta t}-\nabla V_{t} ) / \delta t$ points towards the origin.
+And they argued that the cyclic behavior around a Nash equilibrium may resemble circular motion around the origin.
+Then, they proposed that the centripetal acceleration provides a direction along which the iterates can approach the target more quickly.
+Finally, they utilized $(\nabla V_{t+\delta t}-\nabla V_{t})$, referred to as the approximate centripetal acceleration term, to approximate $\lim_{\delta t \rightarrow 0}(\nabla V_{t+\delta t}-\nabla V_{t}) / \delta t$, and this approximated term is applied to modify GDA resulting in Grad-SCA.